One example of the plugin's 175 ways to group your images

 The basic purpose is essentially the same as Lightroom's own Library Grid Filter, but Adobe's built-in functionality, though fast, has extremely limited scope.
 If it were able to handle more than the scant few fields it currently supports, there would be no need for this plugin, but it doesn't, so here we are.

 As it is, this plugin lets you inspect and group photos via a bewildering number of criteria, from the mundane (“group by copyright name”) to the esoteric (“group by geoencoded hemispheres”) to the particular (“group by amount of Clarity applied in Develop”) to the advanced (“group by camera-calibration profile”).
-The entire list of 131 criteria are listed below.
+The entire list of 175 criteria is shown below.

 Table of Contents